Building Project

 Building Improvement Project Public Forum #4 - Review of selected “Option 5 - Rev. 2”

 A fourth and final in a series of “public forums” was conducted on Thursday, January 4th, 2024 at 7:00pm in the firehouse drill/meeting room.
 The meeting was well attended.
-Representatives of the firm Heuber-Breuer (HB) provided detailed information on the selected “Option 5, Rev. 2” , a detached 5,300 sq.ft. standalone Building Improvement Project that will house critical fire apparatus and gear.
+Representatives of the firm Hueber-Breuer Construction (HB) provided detailed information on the selected “Option 5, Rev. 2” , a detached 5,300 sq.ft. standalone Building Improvement Project that will house critical fire apparatus and gear.
 Using the last three forum attendee exit polls, the Building Improvement Committee concurred, highly recommending to the Board of Fire Commissioners “Option 5, Rev. 2” from the six options reviewed.
 Discussion included “essential building” construction codes, construction costs, placement, timeline and 30-year bonding of the project.
 Residents were provided with an estimated tax implication the project will have on Fire District 8 property owners.
 This option represents the “best” direction to proceed, addressing critical health and safety needs while being as fiscally responsible as possible.
 Fire District 8 will conduct a district-wide “Special Election” referendum vote scheduled for Tuesday, January 16th, 2024 from 12-noon to 9pm at the firehouse.

 Special Election - Building Improvement Project Scheduled